Jobs & Economy

 A big step forward on this agenda came with the passage of H.R.
 1, the Tax Cuts and Jobs Act, which passed the House by a vote of 227 to 203 on December 19, 2017 and was signed into law by President Trump.
 This legislation – which lowered individual tax rates as well as corporate and small business tax rates, will help grow the economy, create jobs, and create greater prosperity for workers.
 We’ve already seen great benefits from the law in terms of employee bonuses, wage increases, and shareholder returns, and I expect even more benefits because employers have long-term certainty from the law.

-My principles for growing the economy are simple—we should keep taxes low, eliminate burdensome regulations, and shrink government so that we can grow the private sector.
-I opposed President Obama’s stimulus bill in the 111th Congress, because government cannot effectively create and sustain jobs—only the private sector can.
-As we have seen, the only result of the stimulus bill was more debt.
+My principles for growing the economy are simple—we should keep taxes low, eliminate burdensome regulations, keep energy prices low so that businesses can compete, and shrink government so that we can grow the private sector.

 With government over-regulation stifling economic growth, it is essential that Congress has a tool to slow the growth of the regulatory state and make government more accountable to the people.
 To encourage an environment of economic opportunity, I was proud to vote for H.R.
 26, the Regulations from the Executive in Need of Scrutiny (REINS) Act.
 This legislation passed the House by a vote of 237 to 187 on January 5, 2017 and would require congressional approval of major executive branch regulations that will have an economic impact of more than $100 million.
 Through legislation like this, Republicans are promoting bottom up solutions that empower Americans to pursue economic opportunity.